 Freehold Civil Rights Violations

 The Bill of Rights in the Constitution of the United States was the first American document to guarantee citizens certain rights and protections.
-Violations of the Fourth Amendment, the Sixth Amendment, and even the Fourteenth Amendment are common in litigation involving violations of civil rights by law enforcement.
+Violations of the Fourth Amendment, the Sixth Amendment and even the 14th Amendment are common in litigation involving violations of civil rights by law enforcement.

-At the Law Office of Mallon and Tranger, we are dedicated to representing people who have had their constitutionally guaranteed civil rights violated.
+At The Law Office of Mallon & Tranger, we are dedicated to representing people who have had their constitutionally guaranteed civil rights violated.
 In the context of law enforcement, this can include a wide range of police activities:

-- Use of excessive force in the arrest a suspect
+- Use of excessive force in an arrest

 - Police brutality